Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

 After rearrangement, we find

 where $\eta$ and $\varphi$ have been defined to simplify the subsequent algebra.

-In this analysis, we started with a point (\ref{eq:yo}), which was mapped through $\Sigma_0$, $\mathcal{R}$ and $\Sigma_0^{-1}$ to a point $y_1\in \Pi_-$, whose components can be obtained from (\ref{eq:compo2}).
-We finally need to apply the map
+Note that $\varphi$ is well defined and non-zero by the nondegeneracy assumption \eqref{eq:nondeg2}

-and impose that the image is in the symmetric section.
+We finally need to apply the map and impose that the image is in the symmetric section.
 This is the condition for the existence of \textsl{two-pulse} orbits.
 In terms of our coordinates, we need that \beq r_+^{(2)}=r_-^{(2)}\quad \text{and} \quad \theta_+^{(2)}=\theta_-^{(2)}. \eeq The first condition is automatically met by the definition of the Poincar\'e section $\Pi_{s}$ (\ref{eq:pis}) and also by definition of the time of flight $\tau$.
 Hence, it is sufficient to impose the second condition to establish the existence of the a two-pulse homoclinic orbit.
 Using (\ref{eq:the}), we obtain

 That is, we are looking for \beq \frac{\varepsilon A+\sqrt{|\varepsilon|}b}{\sqrt{|\varepsilon|}+AB}=\frac{\varepsilon A+\sqrt{|\varepsilon|}c}{\sqrt{|\varepsilon|}+AC}, \eeq with $A=\tanh(\sqrt{\varepsilon}\tau)$ if $\varepsilon>0$ or $A=\tan(\sqrt{-\varepsilon}\tau)$ if $\varepsilon<0$, $B=\tan\theta_+^{(1)}$, and $C=\tan\theta_-^{(1)}$.
 The condition \eqref{eq:simpcond} will be true satisfied whenever